LuposX/KonfiguratorFuerOSMDaten/src/README.md

 2. create the enviroment `conda create --name PSE python=3.10`.
 3. activate the enviroment `conda activate PSE`.
 4. `pip install osmium`, used for parsing osm data.
-5. `conda install -c conda-forge osmnx`, used for downloading osm data.
 6. `pip install customtkinter`, used as Graphical Interface.
 7. `pip install seaborn`, used to visualize data.
 8. `pip install pytest`, used for testing pythoncode.